 It had been quite a few years since I last enrolled in a college course, so I definitely had to tune up my study and test-taking skills!
 But it was all worth it.
 I passed the PHR certification exam on my first attempt!
 Thanks to the TU course and guidance from my professor, I’m now professionally certified in human resources.—Stacy Alford

-Why did you choose the online version of the PHR course?
+Why did you choose the self-paced version of the Human Resources course?

 I could set my own schedule and, most importantly, my own pace.
 You find out quickly how much time it takes for the textbook readings to sink in, how often you have to re-read, and how many practice tests you need to take to make sure you’re retaining the information!
 So I liked that I could set my own speed with an online course.

-I loved the Online Professional in Human Resources course because I could also listen to the professor’s lectures on my own time.
+I loved the self-paced option of the Human Resources Certification Prep Course because I could also listen to the professor’s lectures on my own time.
 The professor is also available for up to 6 hours of one-on-one time if you need it!
 Professor Hendy was excellent—she was incredibly knowledgeable not only about the course content, but about the best practices for taking the big certification exam.

-Did you find any advantages or disadvantages to taking an online course?
+Did you find any advantages or disadvantages to taking an self-paced course?